chinchalinchin/scrilla/README.md

 The program's functions are wrapped in [PyQt5](https://doc.qt.io/qtforpython/index.html) widgets which provide a user interface.
 In addition, visualizations are created by [matplotlib](https://matplotlib.org/3.3.3/contents.html) for easier presentation.

+## Required Configuration

 In order to use this application, you will need to register for API keys at AlphaVantage, IEX and Quandl.
-Store these in your session's environment. <b>pynance</b> will search for environment variables named ALPHA_VANTAGE_KEY, QUANDL_KEY and IEX_KEY.
-If no API keys are found in these variables, the application will not work properly.
+Store these in your session's environment. <b>pynance</b> will search for environment variables named <b>ALPHA_VANTAGE_KEY</b>, <b>QUANDL_KEY</b> and <b>IEX_KEY</b>.
+If no API keys are found in these variables, the application will not function properly; be sure to load these variables into your shell session before using <b>pynance</b>.

-Other aspects of <b>pynance</b> can be configured through environment variables, as well,
+## Optional Configuration

+<b>Pynance</b> can be configured with the following environment variables.
+Each variable in this list has a suitable default set and so does not need changed unless the user prefers a different setting.

 1. <b>RISK_FREE</b>: Determines which US-Treasury yield is used as the basis for the risk free rate.